ProteinsWebTeam/interpro-docs/docs/browse.rst

 On a protein entry page, below the 3D viewer, the :doc:`protein sequence viewer </protein_viewer>` displays the member database signatures and InterPro entries matching the protein.
 Hovering over a match highlights the corresponding section in the predicted structure 3D view.
-Besides, on the left hand side of the protein structure viewer there is a drop-down list that allows the user to colour the structure according to the alphafold model confidence (default) or the predicted TED domains.
+Besides, on the left hand side of the protein structure viewer there is a drop-down list that allows the user to colour the structure according to the AlphaFold model confidence (default) or the predicted TED domains.

 .. figure:: images/browse_pages/TED_dom_colouring.png
     :alt: Protein entry page, AlphaFold tab